espruino/EspruinoDocs/tutorials/Bangle.js Fast Load.md

 ## Event Handlers

-For some apps/clock faces, you may add event handlers - usually these will take the form `Bangle.on('event', handler` - for example in the Clock examples we use `Bangle.on('lcdPower'` to detect if the LCD is turned on for Bangle.js 1:
+For some apps/clock faces (not this one), you may add event handlers - usually these will take the form `Bangle.on('event', handler` - for example in the Clock examples we use `Bangle.on('lcdPower'` to detect if the LCD is turned on for Bangle.js 1: